jlinoff/pam/README.md

 could be something like _"recipes"_, _"accounts"_, or _"unidentified
 aerial phenomena"_ or _"my favorite cryptography algorithms"_.

-For example you could define a "`recipes.pam`" file for all of your recipe records and an "`accounts.pam`" for your account records.
+For example you could define a "`recipes.txt`" file for all of your recipe records and an "`accounts.txt`" for your account records.
-Or, you could put all of your records, irregardless of topic, into a single file like "`mystuff.pam`".
+Or, you could put all of your records, irregardless of topic, into a single file like "`mystuff.txt`".

+> Although the `.pam` extension is supported and works on laptops.
+> It sometimes does _not_ work on mobile devices so the `.txt` is
+> always.safe to use.

 Topics are also discussed in the
 [Reason 2: Record Model](#reason-2-record-model)